Allan Rock: Ambassador to United Nations

 On December 12, 2003, Queen Elizabeth II, on the advice of Paul Martin, appointed Rock as Canada's ambassador to the United Nations.
-Rock resigned his seat in the House of Commons and took office in early 2004.
+Rock thereupon resigned his seat in the House of Commons.
 As Canada's ambassador to the UN, Rock spoke to the UN General Assembly on April 13, 2004, encouraging participation of the member nations of the United Nations on the matter of the Kimberley Process Certification Scheme.

 As the voice of Canadians at the United Nations, Rock was an outspoken advocate of human rights, human security, and reforming the UN.
 At the 2005 World Summit at the UN, Rock led the successful Canadian effort to secure the adoption by world leaders of the doctrine "Responsibility to Protect" that maintains that the United Nations is mandated to protect populations from genocide, ethnic cleansing, war crimes, and crimes against humanity when national governments fail to extend such protection or are themselves engaged in such crimes against their own people.
 Other roles at the UN included chairing a working group on obstacles to long-term development in Haiti, efforts to end the conflict in Northern Uganda and peace negotiations in Abuja, Nigeria involving the Government of Sudan and representatives of the three main rebel groups seeking greater autonomy for Darfur.

 Rock tendered his resignation in February 2006, and on February 16, the newly elected Conservative Prime Minister Stephen Harper announced the appointment of Rock's replacement, John McNee.
 Rock remained in office until June 30, 2006 at Harper's request.
 Upon his departure, he called for an overhaul of the UN.

-Rock submitted a report about child soldiers in Sri Lanka on January 15, 2007 to the UN.
+Rock was later appointed as a UN Special Envoy to investigate allegations that child soldiers were being forced to fight in the Sri Lankan civil war.
+Rock submitted his report about child soldiers in Sri Lanka on January 15, 2007 to the Security Council of the UN.